NichakamonEk/NichakamonEk/README.md

 🎓 Master of Business Analytics — University of Technology Sydney (UTS)
 💼 Former Audit Assistant Manager — KPMG
-📊 Background: Audit → Data Analytics → Business & Consulting
+📊 Background: Audit → Data Analytics

 I have strong experience in **financial audit, data analysis, and business problem-solving**,
 with a focus on using analytics to support **decision-making, risk assessment, and strategic insights**.